 If you decide that this is the best approach for your child, then once you have decided to start, you MUST stick to it.
 Otherwise, it will not only send mixed signals to your little one, but it could potentially teach them to hold out longer and harder for a milk feed in the future.

 To do this, you would make their last milk feed before bedtime, if they still have one.
 Then no other milk feeds before 6am or when they get up for the morning.
-This means you will need to give them alternative comfort such as a gentle ‘shhh’ing, patting/stroking or a quick cuddle to help them resettle in their cot without the feed.
+This means you will need to give them alternative comforts such as a gentle ‘shhh’ing, patting/stroking or a quick cuddle to help them resettle in their cot without the feed.

 Be consistent with this response you will find that they will pick it up very quickly, often within just a few nights.

-This may be more appropriate approach if your child is younger.
+This may be a more appropriate approach if your child is younger.
 With this approach, firstly you must decide how you want to give your night feed – is it going to be a ‘response’ feed or a ‘dream’ feed?

 What is a Dream Feed?

 A dream feed is when you give your child a milk feed before they wake.
 So, if you know roughly what time they would normally wake, you can set your alarm 10 minutes before and give them a feed.
-Even if they do wake slightly whilst you are feeding them, that is fine, the point to this is you are not feeding them on response to their waking.
+Even if they do wake slightly whilst you are feeding them, that is fine, the point to this is you are not feeding them in response to their waking.
 Then for every other wake, you can be consistent with giving alternative comfort.

 What is a Response Feed?

 This is still fine to give, but the key is to make a decision before you enter the room, as to whether you are going to give a feed or try to resettle.
-The worst thing you can do for your child, is try to resettle and THEN give a feed, as it is giving mixed signals.
+The worst thing you can do for your child is trying to resettle and THEN give a feed, as it is giving mixed signals.
 If you are going to give, for example, one feed after midnight instead of 2 or 3 feeds, then you must decide when you want to give that response feed and go straight in and give the feed.
 Then, for all other wake ups you can resettle with other forms of comfort.